 Hannah, Nanny, 23

 The best way to get rid of stress is to smile, make funny faces and funny noises.
 No-one can stay cross for long.
-You have to laugh instead.
+You must laugh instead.

 Nina, Nanny, 35

 We always put on some music and have a bit of a boogie.
-Sometimes I need to stomp around a bit so I pretend it’s dancing, sometimes I just need someting to lift my spirits.
-If all else fails there’s always Gloria Gaynor.
+Sometimes I need to stomp around a bit, so I pretend it’s dancing, sometimes I just need something to lift my spirits.
+If all else fails, there’s always Gloria Gaynor.

 Eve, Childminder, 38

-If I’m cross I talk abut it with the children.
-I think children are very sensitive and can pick up on your mood really easily so it’s important to identify it for them and say what’s happened to make you feel that way.
-Children can have really good suggestions for making you feel better too.
+If I’m cross, I talk about it with the children.
+I think children are very sensitive and can pick up on your mood easily so it’s important to identify it for them and say what’s happened to make you feel that way.
+Children can have good suggestions for making you feel better too.

 Jess, Nanny, 29